Private School (film): Plot

 After playing video games for a while in the arcade, Jim is embarrassed to talk romantically over the phone to Chris, while Jordan swears greater revenge.
-During the night, Betsy retaliates against Betsy and her roommate Rita (Kari Lizer) by snipping the stitches of their cheerleading uniforms.
-The next day, Coach Whelan (Julie Payne) accidentally grabs Jordan's top and during a cheer routine Rita and the coach are embarrassed when they each expose a breast to the laughter of their classmates and the catcalls of the boys' football team.
+During the night, Betsy retaliates against Jordan and her roommate Rita by snipping the stitches of their cheerleading uniforms.
+The next day, Coach Whelan accidentally grabs Jordan's top and during a cheer routine Rita and the coach are embarrassed when they each expose a breast to the laughter of their classmates and the catcalls of the boys' football team.
 As punishment for the prank, an angered Miss Dutchbok confines Jordan, Rita, Betsy, and Chris to campus for a week.
 That night, Jim, Bubba, and another friend dress as women and sneak into the girl's dorm.
 Jim is caught by Jordan, who teases him with a cold bottle and forces him to give her a massage.
 Meanwhile, Bubba meets up with Betsy for a tryst, but he leaves to smoke a cigarette before they have sex.
-As Bubba is on the ledge outside of Betsy's bathroom, he peers into Jordan's dorm room where Jim is massaging her on the bed.
-When Betsy goes to look for him, he is startled and falls off the ledge.
+As Bubba is on the ledge outside of Betsy's bathroom, he peers into Jordan's dorm room where she is lying face down on the bed in her bra and panties with Jim massaging her back.
+Betsy looks for Bubba and catches him in the act of peeping, slamming the window shut in disgust.
+Bubba, awestruck when Jordan begins gyrating her bare bottom at Jim, falls off the ledge.
 Meanwhile, after Jim confesses to Jordan that he is in fact really a boy (which was already known to Jordan), she pretends to scream and kicks him out of the room, leading to Chris finding out about their indiscretion.
 Chris leaves the girl's sorority house, embarrassed and heartbroken.